theAndreas/TimerTwo/AtmelStudio/README.md

 # Atmel Studio project

 Here you find a complete working atmel studio project.
-With the simulator you can debug library.
+With the simulator you can debug the TimerTwo library.